Quality Assurance Guidelines

 To further protect against any chance of misinterpretation, all translations include editing/proofreading by a second qualified linguist to ensure accuracy in grammar, spelling, writing style, and linguistic and cultural subtleties.
 Additionally, all translations are spot-checked by the LingoStar team for inconsistencies and formatting errors prior to delivery.

-To ensure that we provide the best quality of our services to our clients, we keep educating ourselves and attending world-wide conferences.
+To provide the best quality assurance to our clients regarding our services, we keep educating ourselves and attending worldwide conferences.

 Part of LingoStar Experience & Professionalism

 We work with the most up to date information gathered from conferences from multiple countries on a world-wide scale!

 The conference in Vancouver is for international business, translation, localization and global website management.
 “Disruptive Innovation” was the theme for the year of 2014.
 The conference elaborated on ideas regarding how disruptive innovation would impact translators and localizers and how it would affect the core of their business models and ideas describing the best way for everyone to take advantage of new technologies and processes to succeed in new markets.
 Programs of global business and global web were also provided during the conference.

 iTech Vancouver is an IT infrastructure and cloud services conference.
 It provided an opportunity to learn how cloud adoption has catapulted us into a new world of risk and compliance obligations.
 In addition, the conference educated the audience on how the threats to our confidential information has changed and been altered recently.
 The latest trends in technology were also talked about.